 Use of Publicly Available Information

-Pages and functionality in Internet-facing web applications that are not referenced from within the application itself may be referenced from other public domain sources.
+Pages and functionality in internet-facing web applications that are not referenced from within the application itself may be referenced from other public domain sources.
 There are various sources of these references:

-- Pages that used to be referenced may still appear in the archives of Internet search engines.
+- Pages that used to be referenced may still appear in the archives of internet search engines.
 For example,

-1998results.aspmay no longer be linked from a company’s website, but may remain on the server and in search engine databases.
+1998results.aspmay no longer be linked from a company’s site, but may remain on the server and in search engine databases.
 This old script may contain vulnerabilities that could be used to compromise the entire site.
 The

 site:Google search operator may be used to run a query only against the domain of choice, such as in: